 The most basic of chatbot apps are often known as keyword chatbots.
 These are ‘trained’ from existing reference materials like a knowledge base or FAQ bank.
 The bot is then able to draw from these resources to answer frequently asked questions.

 AI chatbots take chatbot responses to the next level through their understanding of intent, expressions and language.
-These bots can understand conversational dialogue and more quickly identify what the requestor’s needs are.
-With AI powering their responses, bots can improve their responses over time based on customer confidence in their answers.
+These AI-powered chatbots can understand conversational dialogue and more quickly identify what the requestor’s needs are.
+With AI driving their responses, the bots can improve their responses over time based on customer confidence in their answers.
 This is known as machine learning, since the bot can develop stronger answers over time according to real-world feedback.

 Task bots are another effective type of chatbot.
 They are commonly used to automate routine tasks and workflows, allowing customers to complete requests through conversations instead of forms.
 Depending on need, these requests can include booking meetings, capturing contact details, or registering attendees for upcoming events.